 The Travel Tester is (finally) back with an in-depth review of one of our most favourite pieces of travel gear of all time: the Carry On Backpack by Standard Luggage.
-If you’ve read our blogs in the past, we did an ‘unboxing post‘ and updated you about the features of their second version, but now that their latest version is out, and we’ve tested this bag on multiple occasions over the last few years, it’s time for a full review, right?!
+If you’ve read our blogs in the past, we did an ‘unboxing’ of this carry on luggage of the and updated you about the features of the second version of this carry on bag, but now that their latest version is out, and we’ve tested this bag on multiple occasions over the last few years, it’s time for a full review, right?!

 We will be putting the backpack through the 5-senses test, as we always do with gear we test, and will share all the ins and outs of the product, from materials to practical use and from clever features to look & feel of the bag on the road.

 Make sure to read all the way to the end, because one of you lucky readers will have the chance to win this backpack for yourself.
 And as you can read from the title of this blog post, this is a bag that (as Marie Kondo would say it) sparks a lot of joy for us!

 What we'll cover in this article

 - 3. What does it TASTE like?